cagov/caldata-mdsa-training/docs/data-transformation/dbt/pt-v-environments-jobs-ci-cd-and-custom-schemas.md

 1. A **development** environment, which is used to run tests on branches and pull requests, and can help to catch bugs and regressions before they are deployed to production.
 1. A **user acceptance testing (UAT)** environment, which can be used as a final testing environment for verifying code before it is deployed to production.

-Unfortunately, that's pretty vague, since there are lots of different ways environments can be set up!
+These definitions are intentionally broad, since there are lots of different ways environments can be set up!
 Depending on your situation, different environments in Snowflake could be represented by:

 - entirely different accounts
 - different databases within the same account, or even